matthewoden/service_discovery/README.md

 # ServiceDiscovery

-A very light wrapper around Phoenix.Pubsub, to create an eventually consistent service discovery application, and load balancing.
+Scripts and experiments around dynamic/decentralized Service Discovery, and self-healing clusters.

+## Contents:

+**Modules**
+* Tracker - Light wrapper around phoenix pubsub.
+* Network - Uses hostfile to automatically connects to node on the local machine, local subnet, or any resolved name

+Tracker - Using Phoenix.PubSub, services are tracked and announced upon connection.
+Service tracking is fully decentralized, so no one node's health dictates the health of the cluster.
+Load balancing is handled by calling services, rather than a single load balancer.

+Discovery - Run on startup (or after netsplit), allows the current module to rediscover the cluster.

+_TODO: add quick script to Network module to handle renaming of current node in case of update to dynamically assigned address._

+**Scripts: LAN Disovery**
+* ipfinder - A quick and dirty example of dynamic hostfile generation for a local subnet.
+Assumes the user can't rely on a hostname alias, or setting static ip addresses.

 ## Background
-I rewatched Chris McCord's 2016 Elixir talk about how creating Phoenix Presence also solved service discovery, but I didn't see any examples out there of how exactly that would work.
-So I wrote my own.

-_(Turns out, there aren't examples because it's crazy-simple)_

-In addition, I threw in a module that allows for a hosts file to be built as part of build (say, for an auto-scaling group in AWS), and automatically connect to any existing cluster.

-_(...again, this is really just a wrapper around an existing feature.)_
+Chris McCord gave two talks in 2016, each mentioning how Presence (Phoenix.PubSub) also solved service discovery.
+I didn't know how Presence worked at the time, so I implemented the examples he mentioned.
+From there I just started jotting down experiments in network management.

 ## Usage

+The usage example below is for "distributed" use on a single machine.
+Multiple-machine example to come.

+* 'ServiceDiscovery.Network` finds and connects to existing elixir/erlang servers on startup.
+* `ServiceDiscovery.Tracker` registers the service to the cluster upon arrival, allowing it to immediately be used by other servers.

 Examples usage project to come shortly.
 Docs available with `mix docs`.

-* `ServiceDiscovery.Network` finds and connects to existing elixir/erlang servers on startup.
-* `ServiceDiscovery.Tracker` registers the service to the cluster upon arrival, allowing it to immediately be used by other servers.

-**Note:** this project does assumes you have a `.host.erlang` dotfile on your local machine.
+## Giving it a spin

-If you don't, go ahead and touch `~/.host.erlang` on your machine, and stuff it with the following contents:
+Assuming `~/.host.erlang` is on your machine with the following contents:

 ``` erlang
 'node1@127.0.0.1'.